m50d/m50d.github.com/_posts/2018-11-29-deploying-scalajs-with-netlify.md

 ## 2. Include the Maven wrapper in your project source

-Following [this blog post](https://www.robintegg.com/2018/01/21/publish-maven-site-to-netlify/), we need to install a maven wrapper that Netlify can use to build our site:
+Following [this blog post](https://www.robintegg.com/2018/01/21/publish-maven-site-to-netlify/), we need to include a maven wrapper in our repository.
+Netlify will use this wrapper to build our site:

 ````
 mvn -N io.takari:maven:wrapper